Discover The Top Places To Visit In Bhutan In May : A Journey Through Hills Of Himalaya

 Photo: Sujithkr / Wikimedia Commons

-Dochula Pass is a breathtaking mountain pass that offers panoramic views of the majestic Himalayas, which are particularly stunning in May, making it one of the best places to travel during this month.
+Dochula Pass is a breathtaking mountain pass that offers panoramic views of the majestic Himalayas, making it one of the best places to travel ein Bhutan in May.
 The 108 memorial chortens, known as Druk Wangyal Chortens, add to the spiritual and serene atmosphere, making it a popular stop for those traveling between Thimphu and Punakha.
 During this time of year, the vibrant rhododendron blooms further enhance the natural beauty of the region, creating a mesmerising landscape.
 Dochula Pass is a must-visit on any Bhutan itinerary, offering natural splendour and spiritual significance.

 Major Attraction: 108 memorial chortens and Himalayan views